Jamesyjpark/Jamesyjpark.github.io/index.md

-## James Park: Current and Previous Projects
+## JYP: Current and Previous Projects

 ---